suediedev/flash-attention-prebuild-wheels/README.md

 The building Github Actions Workflow can be found [here](./.github/workflows/build.yml).
 The built packages are available on the [release page](https://github.com/mjun0812/flash-attention-prebuild-wheels/releases).

-This repository uses a self-hosted runner for building the wheels.
-If you find this project helpful, please consider supporting or sponsoring to help maintain the infrastructure!
+**This repository uses a self-hosted runner and AWS CodeBuild for building the wheels.
+If you find this project helpful, please consider sponsoring to help maintain the infrastructure!**

 [![fund](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/mjun0812)